MasonRemaley/AnthropicStudios/press.md

 **[Mason Remaley](https://twitter.com/masonremaley){:target="_blank"} - Design, Programming**

 Mason Remaley is leading the project.
 He previously worked on Windows 10 at Microsoft, internal tools at Google, and was tech lead for the Apps and SDK teams at CTRL-labs.

-Prior to his work on _Way of Rhea_, he wrote both a game engine and a compiler in the [Rust programming language](https://www.rust-lang.org/){:target="_blank"} that work together to allow editing games—code and all—in game, without ever having to restart or exit the game. *Way of Rhea* is built on top of the current iteration of this engine.
+Outside of Way of Rhea, he co-organizes the UCSC Silicon Valley Indie Playtest Night, and teaches the UCSC grad class on C++ game programming as well as the undergrad class on Unity.

 <br><br>

 **[Carolyn Whitmeyer](https://www.instagram.com/nylorac0_o/){:target="_blank"} - Visual Artwork**